duro721/happyHomies-smartContract/README.md

 Within this directory you will find 2 scripts, 1 is to run the contract localy and the other is to deploy the contract.
 I use Hardhat to work on my projects, please visit their site to find out more.
 [Hardhat](https://hardhat.org/)

 ## Test
 In this directory you will find the test file i used to test the contract and find out how much gas my minting functions would cost, i used Hardhat gas Reporter plugin for this and an API key to Coinmarketcap to get the correct Ethereum to USD price.
+Within the Hardhat config file you can set the ammount of accounts (wallets) used in testing.
+Its set to 6 at the moment but i also did testing with 8000, just to see how it performs with that many requests.